 nine weeks is usually deemed to be His baptism.

 C) THE TIME PLACEMENT OF THE FINAL WEEK

-have located it around the death of Jesus Christ, but many have held it
+have located it around the death of Jesus Christ.

 Views which place the final week around the death of Christ, refer to